raydac/java-comment-preprocessor/README.md

   - fixed --c argument usage in CLI, now by default the preprocessor started in CLI doesn't clear its output folder, use --c to turn it on
   - improved tests
   - minor bug-fixing

-- **6.0.0**
-  - bugfixing and log improvement
-  - RENAMED DIRECTIVE! //#assert renamed to appropriate name //#echo
-  - RENAMED FUNCTIONS! renamed XML functions to more appropriate and short names
-    - xml_getRoot to xml_root
-    - xml_elementAt to xml_get
-    - xml_elementsNumber to xml_size
-    - xml_getAttribute to xml_attr
-    - xml_getElementName to xml_name
-    - xml_getElementsForName to xml_list
-    - xml_getElementText to xml_text
-  - fixed //#exit and //#exitif behavior to prevent total exit and return level up in include stack
-  - added //#abort directive to provide possibility to stop preprocessing immediately without errors
-  - added function 'STR evalfile(STR)' for local preprocessing of a file body and return it as a string
-  - added predefined variables '__line__','__filename__','__filefolder__' and '__file__' which allow to get name and path parameters for the current preprocessing file path
-  - added predefined variables '__time__','__date__' and '__timestamp__' which work similar C++ predefined macroses
-  - added function 'STR str2java(STR,BOOL)' to escape and split string to be presented as java sources
-  - added functions 'STR str2js(STR)', 'STR str2json(STR)','STR str2xml(STR)' and 'STR str2csv(STR)'
-  - added functions 'STR xml_xlist(STR,STR)' and 'STR xml_xelement(STR,STR)' which allow to use xpath to get element lists an elements
-  - apache common-io and common-lang libraries have been packed into the jar and hidden
-  - added the short variant '//#ifdef BOOL' for '//#ifdefined BOOL'
-  - added '//#ifndef BOOL' to check that a variable is undefined
-  - added '//#definel NAME' and '//#define NAME' to define local and global variables, they can use not only the default TRUE value for defined variables, but also result of expression (example: //#define ten 2*5)
-  - added '//#undef NAME' to remove a variable definition from context
-  - added '//#error EXPR' and '//#warning EXPR' directives to throw exception and log warnings
-  - added support of custom line separator through the 'jcp.line.separator' system property
-  - added '//#noautoflush' to prevent auto saving text buffers after file preprocessing

 How to use
 ===========